Bondifrench/mithril-employee-directory/README.md

 **Code Highlights:**

-We create 3 components for our App: a `Header`, a `SearchBar`, and an `EmployeeList`.
+We create 3 components for within the `HomePage`: a `Header`, a `SearchBar`, and an `EmployeeList`.

-Creating components is easy: you create a JavaScript object with a key called 'view':
+In Mithril, creating components is easy: you create a JavaScript object with a key called 'view':

 ```Javascript
 var MyComponent = {